appcelerator-archive/grunt-appc-js/README.md

 * force (optional): If set to true, don't fail the task on errors
 * fix (optional): If set to true, fix the style errors as reported by JSCS (to the best of its ability)
+* globals (optional): A list of globally-defined variables to ignore

 ### Mutliple targets